ClareMSYanGit/Interop-TestSuites/ExchangeActiveSync/Docs/ExchangeEASTestSuiteSpecification.md

 The protocol adapter is a managed adapter, which is derived from the ManagedAdapterBase class in PTF.
-It provides an interface that is used by the test cases to construct protocol request messages that will be sent to the SUT.
-The protocol adapter also acts as an intermediary between the test cases and the transport classes, receiving messages, sending messages, parsing responses from the transport classes, and validating the SUT response according to normative requirements in the technical specification.
+It provides an interface that is used by test cases to construct protocol request messages that will be sent to the SUT.
+The protocol adapter also acts as an intermediary between test cases and transport classes to receive messages, send messages, parse responses from transport classes, and validate the SUT response according to normative requirements in the technical specification.

 All protocol adapters use ActiveSyncClient transport classes defined in